Many Long Term Disability policies have special rules that limit mental health claims. After two years they will cut you

 I also get SPECT scan showing the issue was due to brain damage not just anxiety, depression, and Post Traumatic Stress Disorder.

-If you plan to apply for LTD, don’t mess around with local providers that don’t know how to interpret the results properly due to a poor understanding of how ME/CFS causes cognitive impairment.
+If your LTD policy is similar to mine, don’t mess around with local providers that don’t know how to interpret the results properly due to a poor understanding of how ME/CFS causes cognitive impairment.
 If I had not done testing locally first it might have been easier to win.
 I had to repeat everything with people that understand this damn illness to win my case.